mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ---

 ##### Initialization
-One of the versions of the algorithm mentioned earlier is used to initialize the fast Newton-Raphson method.
-This means that the algorithm computes the Jacobian matrices ``\mathbf{B}_1`` and ``\mathbf{B}_2`` that correspond to the active and reactive power equations, respectively.
-These matrices can be accessed using the following commands:
+When a user creates the fast Newton-Raphson method in JuliaGrid, the Jacobian matrices ``\mathbf{B}_1`` and ``\mathbf{B}_2`` are formed to correspond to the active and reactive power equations, respectively.
+You can access these matrices using the following commands:
 ```@repl PowerFlowSolution
 𝐁₁ = analysis.method.active.jacobian
 𝐁₂ = analysis.method.reactive.jacobian